 🇻🇳 Hoi An in Vietnam

 The small beach town of Hoi An lies beautifully between rice fields and just 5 km off the coast.
-Although popular areas like An Bang beach might be a bit more pricy, it should be possible to rent an apartment in one of the tiny villages between Hoi An and the beach for 600 Euro a month.
-For this price, you might get a 2-bedroom place as well.
-Many apartments were newly built since 2019.
+Although popular areas like An Bang Beach might be a bit more expensive, it should be possible to rent an apartment in one of the tiny villages between Hoi An and the beach for €600 a month.
+For this price, you might also get a 2-bedroom place.
+Many apartments have been newly built since 2019.

 #3 Hoi An in Vietnam